williaz/TechRefresher/Spring5.md

 @Configuration
 @PropertySource("classpath:testproperties.properties")
 ```
-- What is a BeanFactoryPostProcessor and what is it used for?
-When is it invoked?
-  - Why would you define a static @Bean method?
-  - What is a ProperySourcesPlaceholderConfigurer used for?
-- What is a BeanPostProcessor and how is it different to a BeanFactoryPostProcessor?
-What do they do?
-When are they called?
-  - What is an initialization method and how is it declared on a Spring bean?
-  - What is a destroy method, how is it declared and when is it called?
-    - Consider how you enable JSR-250 annotations like @PostConstruct and
-    - @PreDestroy?
-When/how will they get called?
-    - How else can you define an initialization or destruction method for a Spring bean?

-- What does component-scanning do?
-- What is the behavior of the annotation @Autowired with regards to field injection,
-- constructor injection and method injection?
-- What do you have to do, if you would like to inject something into a private field?
-Ho does
-- this impact testing?
-- How does the @Qualifier annotation complement the use of @Autowired?
-- What is a proxy object and what are the two different types of proxies Spring can create?
-  - What are the limitations of these proxies (per type)?
-  - What is the power of a proxy object and where are the disadvantages?
-- What are the advantages of Java Config?
-What are the limitations?
-- What does the @Bean annotation do?
-- What is the default bean id if you only use @Bean?
-How can you override this?
-- Why are you not allowed to annotate a final class with @Configuration
-  - How do @Configuration annotated classes support singleton beans?
-  - Why can’t @Bean methods be final either?
-- How do you configure profiles?, What are possible use cases where they might be useful?
-- Can you use @Bean together with @Profile?
-- Can you use @Component together with @Profile?
-- How many profiles can you have?
-- How do you inject scalar/literal values into Spring beans?
-- What is @Value used for?
-- What is Spring Expression Language (SpEL for short)?
-- What is the Environment abstraction in Spring?
-- Where can properties in the environment come from – there are many sources for
-- properties – check the documentation if not sure.
-Spring Boot adds even more.
-- What can you reference using SpEL?
-- What is the difference between $ and # in @Value expressions?
 ### 2.ASPECT ORIENTED PROGRAMMING
 - What is the concept of AOP?
 Which problem does it solve?
 What is a cross cutting concern?
   - Name three typical cross cutting concerns.